-1. 7.
-13.
+1. 13.

-No. of IEC standard: Please rate the standard in the following areas as (1) bad, (2) below average, (3) average, (4) above average, If you said yes to 12 then how many volumes:
+No. of IEC standard: se rate the standard in the following s as (1) bad, (2) below average, average, (4) above average, If you said yes to 12 then how many volumes:

-(5) e (5) exceptional, (0) not applicable:
+exceptional, (0) not applicable:

 2. clearly written 14.

-us why you have the standard. logically arranged Whi ch standards organizations
+us why you have the standard. logically arranged ch standards organizations

 (che eck as many as apply).
 I am: information given by tables pub lished the standards in your

 the buyer illustrations ary (e.g. ISO, DIN, ANSI, BSI,

-the user technical information etc. ).
+the user technical information etc.).

 a librarian 8.

-a researcher - uld like to know how I can legally
+a researcher - uld like to know how I can legally 15.

-an engineer oduce this standard for: 15.
+an engineer reproduce this standard for: My organization supports the

-a safety expert internal use organization supports the idards-making process (check as
+a safety expert internal use idards-making process (check as

 involved in testing sales information ny as apply):

 with a government agency product demonstration buying standards

 in industry other using standards

 other 9.
 0

 hat madium of standard dass your membership in standards organization

-3. This standard was purchased from? orga In what medium of standard does your organization maintain most of its standards (check one): serving on standards development committee
+3. This 3.
+This standard was purchased from?
+In what medium of standard does your organization maintain most of its standards (check one): serving on standards development committee

-paper other
+paper П other

 microfilm/microfiche 16.

 mag tapes organization uses (check one)

 4. CD-ROM iviy

 s standard will be used eck as many as apply): floppy disk French text only

 for reference on line English text only

 in a standards library 9A.
 Both English/French text

 · - 17.

-to develop a new product If your organization currently maintains Oth er comments:
+to develop a new product If your organization currently maintains part or all of its standards collection in er comments:

 to write specifications elec tronic media, please indicate the Our

 to use in a tender form at(s):

 for educational purposes raster image

 for a lawsuit full text

 for quality assessment 10.

 for certification In what medium does your organization

 for general information intend to maintain its standards collection in the future (check all that apply):

 for design purposes paper

 for testing microfilm/microfiche

 other

 mag tape CD-ROM

 5. 18.

-standard will be used in conjunction (check as many as apply): floppy disk ase give us information about you your company
+This standard will be used in conjunction with (check as many as apply): floppy disk ase give us information about you your company

 IEC on line anu your company

 ISO 10A nam ie:

 electronic media which format will be

 corporate sen (check one) job title:

 other (published by) raster image com ipany:

 other (published by) full text 2011

 other (published by) 11. add ress:

 6. My organization is in the following sector

-This standard meets my needs (e.g. engineering, manufacturing)
+This standard meets my needs . engineering, manufacturing)

-(check one)
+(check one) 12.

-not at all
+] not at all

-almost Doe libra s your organization have a standards
+🗆 almost s your organization have a standards ry:

 ·· , ·